The Evolution of Columbus Day

 President Franklin D. Roosevelt Proclaims Columbus Day a National Holiday (1937)

 In 1937, President Franklin D. Roosevelt proclaimed that Columbus Day would be celebrated nationwide.
 This was likely due to the continued urging by the Knights of Columbus, a prominent Catholic organization with great influence.

 It was initially decided that Columbus Day would be celebrated every October 12.
 However, in 1971, the holiday date was changed and Columbus Day would be celebrated on the second Monday in October going forward.

 Columbus Day of Today

 Columbus Day is seen in a different light by many individuals today.
 In fact, there has been much controversy related to celebrating Christopher Columbus during this national holiday.
-In response, some states have replaced Columbus Day with Indigenous Peoples Day.
-These states include Alaska, Hawaii, South Dakota, and Oregon.
-Cities have also followed suit, including Los Angeles, Denver, and Phoenix.
+In response, some states have begun to replace Columbus Day with Indigenous Peoples’ Day.
+These states include Alaska, Hawaii, South Dakota and Oregon.
+Many major cities have also followed suit, including Los Angeles, Denver and Phoenix.

 President Joseph R. Biden Jr. Proclaims Indigenous Peoples’ Day (2021)